IsraelHikingMap/Map/README.md

 * Open this [offline map collection](https://drive.google.com/drive/folders/143Lm21Z7IPaxPEHkc2AQZ_iRhs63tSC-?usp=sharing) link and verify that you see the map/s you need.
    <img width="20%" alt="offline map collection" src="https://user-images.githubusercontent.com/1304610/37708968-54e26cfc-2d11-11e8-9dde-2d8fe703d096.jpg">
    _If needed, login using your Google account._
 * Install the free [Autosync Google Drive](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync) application.
+  If you will be happy with it, please consider supporting the developer by buying the premium version.
-* Open Autosync Google Drive
+* Open _Autosync Google Drive_
 * Review the _Menu_ &rarr; _Settings_ &rarr; _Autosync_ page, and the following in particular:
   * _Enable Autosync_ or not
   * _Autosync interval_